-Unwanted sexual behavior, conduct and advances are all forms of unlawful discrimination that are taken very seriously by the courts.
-This type of harassment in the workplace can negatively impact the victims’ life and create a hostile working environment.
+Unwanted sexual behaviour, conduct and advances are all forms of unlawful discrimination that are taken very seriously by the the courts.
+This type of harassment in the workplace can negatively impact the victims life and create a hostile working environment.

 Quid Pro Quo

 Spreading gossip, lies and humiliating information about a colleague is cyberbullying.
-Though the Federal Law doesn’t yet cover cyberbullying, the Department of Justice note that legal action is possible for online misbehavior.
+Though the Federal Law doesn’t yet cover cyberbullying, the Department of Justice note that legal action is possible for online misbehaviour.

 Unlike physical or verbal, discriminatory harassment is defined by its intention.
 This covers race, gender, religion, sexual-orientation, age and disability.
 Bullying a member of these protected classes are more recognizable forms of discriminatory harassment.

 By bullying a victim in a lower position in the office hierarchy, power harassment can be characterized by a manager victimizing their workers.
 This can include demeaning tasks, intrusion into an employee’s personal life and impossible to meet demands.

 This type of harassment occurs when someone from outside the organization, be it a customer, supplier or client of the company, makes unwanted advances or abuses a worker.
 This type of harassment can sometimes remain unnoticed but is just as damaging to the company.

 Often overlooked, retaliation is still a form of workplace harassment that needs to be stopped.
 A revenge complaint against a previous victim of harassment can sometimes be common place to stop the victim from complaining again.